mapbender/mapbender-documentation/en/functions/basic/basesourceswitcher.rst

 .. _basesourceswitcher:

-BaseSourceSwitcher
+Base source switcher
-******************
+********************

 With this element you can switch between different predefined layers (BaseSources), e. g. background maps.
 You can define the layer as a BaseSource in the tab "Layersets" in the application.
 You have to edit the layer and set a checkmark at "BaseSource".

-The BaseSourceSwitcher is a button group to change the map's background sources.
+The Base source switcher is a button group to change the map's background sources.
 It allows you to switch between predefined sourcesets.
 For every sourceset a button will be displayed in the client.
 Only one source set can be active at the same time.

 You have the possibility to define groups.
 All sourcesets of the same group will be listed in a dropdown list with the group name as title.

 .. image:: ../../../figures/basesourceswitcher.png
      :scale: 80

-The BaseSourceSwitcher can also be used in the sidepane.
+The Base source switcher can also be used in the sidepane.
 The definition of groups is not possible in the sidepane.

 .. image:: ../../../figures/basesourceswitcher_sidepane.png
      :scale: 80